Reviews You Can Rely On

 Convenience

-It has a nice and legible blue settings display viewable from most angles and from a moderate distance and features a touch interface with good modes, including a Dehumidfy program.
+The Black+Decker BPACT08WT did respectably well in this metric.
+It has a nice and legible blue settings display viewable from most angles and from a moderate distance, and features a touch interface with good modes, including a Dehumidify program setting.
 It comes with a remote, child locks, and a pretty basic timer, but no smart mobile app that you'd find on the highest scorers in this metric.

 black+decker bpact08wt - not much airflow adjustability on these vent louvers.